caposseleDigicat/fiware-pep-proxy/README.md

 Date	Tue, 29 May 2018 14:46:34 GMT
 ```

 <a name="def-testing-from-7"></a>
 #### Keyrock from version 7

-To create new role on the Keyrock instance you have two options:

-* Use the web interface of the IdM
-* Use the API

 To create roles through the API you first need to obtain an OAuth2 token: